 We also believe in the power of community and learning together, not in egos and isolation.
 So, when you attend an AOI course, you will see that we work together as a team, without hierarchy.
 Because we all have something to bring to the table and caring for each other is part of who we are.

-Dustie’s wish to support the welfare of animals and improve osteopathic education in the animal field, led to her undertake further studies in education in 2015, after which she became Programme Leader of the MSc, PG Dip and PG certificate in Animal Osteopathy, Validated by the University of Greenwich – alongside other consulting roles for the development of animal osteopathic courses.
+Dustie’s wish to support the welfare of animals and improve osteopathic education in the animal field, led to her becoming the Programme Leader of the MSc, PG Dip and PG certificate in Animal Osteopathy, at The European School of Osteopathy.
+The programme was validated by the University of Greenwich and commended for being at the forefront of education in this field.

-Dustie’s fight for the animal osteopathic profession and the welfare of animals led to her become a Founder Member & Chair of the Association of Animal Osteopaths and the Register of Animal Musculoskeletal Practitioners (RAMP).
-Dustie is also a QAA Reviewer & Assessor for the General Osteopathic Council and the CEO of Herdwick & Goose Limited.
+Dustie’s fight for the animal osteopathic profession and the welfare of animals also led to her become a founding member of Register of Animal Musculoskeletal Practitioners (RAMP), a voluntary register that is focused on increasing the quality and education of animal practitioners.

 AOI Lecturers & Speakers